Americans seek more swimming medals on Day 3 of Tokyo Games

 SWIMMING

-The Americans were thrilled with their first day collection of six medals, a fete not even accomplished in the Michael Phelps era — a span of five Summer Games.
+The Americans were thrilled with their first-day collection of six medals, a feat not even accomplished in the Michael Phelps era — a span of five Olympic Games.

 The U.S. will have four more chances at winning some hardware led by two-time Olympic gold medalist Lilly King and three-time Olympic gold medalist Ryan Murphy.
 King will attempt to defend her title in the 100-meter breaststroke, and Murphy looks for a second consecutive gold in the men’s 100-meter backstroke.